L12D2/mm_uxarray/docs/appendix/yaml.rst

      knowing what those components are called in their model. **NOTE: plotted wind barbs are in knots.
      Wind speed everywhere else in the model/observations are by default m/s unless specified elsewhere in the YAML options.**

+* **Potential temperature:**

+   * **Modeled potential temperature:** is calculated using the modeled pressure and temperature.
+Users are responsible for knowing what those components are called in their model.

+   * **Observed potential temperature:** is calculated using the observed pressure and temperature.
+Users are responsible for knowing what those components are called in their model.

+   * **NOTE:** Potential temperature is the only variable where model and observed calculations are supported.

+* **Tropopause:**

+   * **Tropopause:** under development.

 **apply_ak:** Removed.
 Instead, specify ``pairing_kwargs`` in the analysis section.